liquidleif/mip-nft-standard/README.md

 ## Reference Implementation

-The following design describes an implemenation of the standard that relies on separation of (on-chain) state across three different types of zkApps.
+The following design describes an implementation of the standard that relies on separation of (on-chain) state across three different smart contracts.

+This partioning of state is very close to popular ERC721 implementations on Ethereum, like the one from [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol), whose state (besides name and symbol) essentialy consists of four mappings:
+- from tokenId to owner
+- from tokenId to approved address
+- from owner to number of owned tokens
+- from owner to approved operators

+The advantage of an alignment with this proven approach is that, again, many developers from the Ethereum and EVM ecosystem will be easily able to understand the implementation.

+A further advantage is that other smart contracts on the Mina blockchain can easily interact with the NFT contract since the state is mainly onchain.
+This also makes data-availability to an non-issue for the involved users and 3rd parties.

+The approvalForAllRoot of the OwnerInfoAccount is the only exception to this.
+This might seem as a problem at first, but the most popular use case (so far) of the approvalForAll functionality is the integration of NFTs in marketplaces, which usually rely on off-chain state (provided by the fulfiller of an order) anyway for gasless listings.

 ### CollectionAccount:
 - exists once per collection